-which RBA co-ordination (within a broader framework of partners) has been strengthened by collaboration around the Integrated Food Security Phase Classification (IPC) varies from country to country.
-Stronger coordination is not reported to have been achieved in Somalia, but it has resulted in Kenya and South Sudan.154
+of partners) has been strengthened by collaboration around the Integrated Food Security Phase Classification (IPC) varies from country to country.
+Stronger co-ordination is not reported to have been achieved in Somalia, but it has resulted in Kenya and South Sudan.

-113. In some countries (such as Kenya and Niger), the RBAs have appointed an RBAC focal point or coordinator.
+In some countries (such as Kenya and Niger), the RBAs have appointed an RBAC focal point or co-113 ordinator.
 The focal points are usually existing staff who are given this extra responsibility.
 But in Niger, drawing on their past experience in trying to promote collaboration, the RBAs conducted a joint recruitment exercise and appointed a co-ordinator on a fixed-term contract (funded by WFP).
-The coordinator is formally supervised by the WFP Country Director but works across all three agencies.
-In Kenya,
+The co-ordinator is formally supervised by the WFP Country Director but works across all three agencies.
+In Kenya, the RBAs took part in